Modern Slavery Act Transparency Statement 2020

 Our future commitments

-- To review and update our modern slavery statement every year in line with our obligations;
+- To review and update our modern slavery statement every year in line with our commitment to ensuring that our business and supply chain remain free from any association with breaches of the Act;

 - To continue to develop our policies and processes to ensure our approach remains commensurate with our risk profile; and

-- To monitor changes in our business and in the environments in which we operate to capture and manage any new or evolving risks.
+- To monitor changes in our business and in the environments in which we operate to capture and manage any new or evolving risks so that our zero tolerance approach to modern slavery is maintained.

 Approved and signed on behalf of the Board of Flutter Entertainment plc